 Madeleine is an associate in our Litigation Group in Toronto.
 She maintains a diverse litigation and dispute resolution practice with a focus on commercial litigation, including contractual claims and shareholder remedies, professional liability litigation, and class action defence.

 Madeleine has served as counsel at multiple levels of Ontario courts and at administrative tribunals in a range of matters.

-Madeleine received her J.D. from Osgoode Hall Law School with a designation in Litigation, Dispute Resolution and the Administration of Justice.
-At law school, Madeleine received several awards for her academic standing, including the J. Edward Thompson, Q.C.
+Madeleine received her JD from Osgoode Hall Law School with a designation in Litigation, Dispute Resolution and the Administration of Justice.
+Madeleine received several awards for her academic excellence, including the J. Edward Thompson, Q.C.
 Memorial Scholarship for the highest standing in her curricular stream.
-She represented Osgoode in international advocacy competitions, including the American Bar Association negotiation competition in Massachusetts, USA, and the International Academy of Dispute Resolution mediation competition in Glasgow, Scotland - where she placed first.
+Madeleine currently teaches the theory and practice of negotiation at Osgoode Hall Law School as a member of the teaching team for the upper year course, Lawyer as Negotiator.

-While at Osgoode, Madeleine was a member of the executive for Osgoode’s International Legal Partnership (ILP), which arranges student fellowships with international and local NGOs dealing with legal issues in developing countries around the world.
+While in law school, Madeleine served as a member of the student executive for Osgoode’s International Legal Partnership (ILP), which facilitates student fellowships with NGOs dealing with legal issues in developing countries around the world.